mogest/simple_google_auth/README.md

 ## Installation

-Follow these five steps to integrate with your site.
+Follow these four steps to integrate with your site.

 Step 1: Make yourself a project at https://cloud.google.com/console, if you haven't already.

-Step 2: In that project, go to the "APIs & auth" tab, then the "Credentials" tab.
+In that project, go to the "APIs & auth" tab, then the "Credentials" tab.
 Create a new client ID of application type "Web application".
 Set the Authorized Redirect URI to
 `https://yoursite.com/google-callback`.
 You might want to put in `http://localhost:3000/google-callback` so you can test locally too.

-Step 3: Add simple_google_auth to your Gemfile and run bundle
+Step 2: Add simple_google_auth to your `Gemfile` and run `bundle`

     gem 'simple_google_auth'

-Step 4: Add the following code to your application.rb and tweak it with your site's values
+Step 3: Add the following code to the bottom of your `config/application.rb` and tweak it with your site's values:

     SimpleGoogleAuth.configure do |config|
       config.client_id = "the client ID as supplied by Google in step 2" config.client_secret = "the client secret as supplied by Google in step 2" config.redirect_uri = "http://localhost:3000/google-callback"
       config.authenticate = lambda do |data|
-        data["email"] == "your.email@example.com"
+        data.email == "your.email@example.com" || data.email.ends_with?("@example.net")
       end
     end

-Step 5: In your application_controller.rb, add a before filter:
+Step 4: In your `application_controller.rb`, add a before action:

-    before_filter :redirect_if_not_google_authenticated
+    before_action :redirect_if_not_google_authenticated

 Done!
-Any request to your site will now redirect off to Google for authentication.
+Any request to your site will now redirect to Google for authentication.
-A route that captures requests coming in to `/google-callback` is automatically created and handled for you.
+A route that captures requests to `/google-callback` on your site is automatically created and handled for you.

-If you log in with `your.email@example.com`, it'll let you in to the site and take you to the page you were initially trying to go to.
+If you log in with `your.email@example.com`, or any address in the `example.net` domain, it'll let you in to the site and take you to the page you were initially trying to go to.
 Otherwise it'll redirect to `/` (by default) with `params[:message]` set to the authentication error.

 ## Setting up a production environment